 To provide for a living, your skills and brand must fit for today’s opportunities.
 But to sustain a career, your work must fit you.
 You start with you.
 You might end up with a significant career pivot or just a slight shift.
 Either way, you will feel empowered.

 Fear mixed into your excitement is normal and healthy.
-But if that fear creates inertia for you,
+But if that fear creates inertia for you, consider using help from one of the clinicians at LCL, who can help you identify obstacles with motivation.

 As you understand your passion more deeply, you find more opportunities to develop and grow, which expands your universe of solutions to the problem of how to generate enough income to live. it solve this challenge with innovation.
 Innovative thinking drives a career pivot.